baumgach/PHiSeg-code/README.md

 The model can also be used to determine the most likely sample according to our model, and to **visualize areas of high uncertainty**.

-The method functions by constructing a hierarchical probabilistic model that generates assumes a generative process for the segmentation s, given the image x, in which the image is constructed one resolution level at a time (similar to Laplacian pyramids).
+The method functions by constructing a hierarchical probabilistic model that assumes a generative process for the segmentation s, given the image x, in which the image is constructed one resolution level at a time (similar to Laplacian pyramids).
 The generation of each resolution level is assumed to be governed by a hidden, low dimensional variable z_l.
 Here is an image of the graphical model (right)